 Health savings accounts are used in conjunction with High Deductible Health Plans (HDHP) and allow savers to use their pre-tax dollars to pay for qualified health care expenses.
 There are three major types of medical savings accounts as defined by the IRS.
 The Health Savings Account (HSA) is funded through an employer and is usually part of a salary reduction agreement.
 The employer establishes this account and contributes toward it through payroll deductions.
 The employee uses the balance to pay for qualified health care costs.
 Money in HSA is not forfeited at the end of the year if the employee does not use it.
 The Health Flexible Savings Account (FSA) can be funded by the employer, employee, or any other contributor.
 These pre-tax dollars are not part of a salary reduction plan and can be used for approved health care expenses.
 Money in this account can be rolled over by one of two ways: 1) balance used in first 2.5 months of new year or 2) up to $500 rolled over to new year.
 The third type of savings account is the Health Reimbursement Arrangement (HRA).
 This account may only be contributed to by the employer and is not included in the employee's income.
 The employee then uses these contributions to pay for qualified medical expenses and the unused funds can be rolled over year to year.

-It may be Q4, but companies have already begun the arduous task of submitting budgets and finding ways to cut costs for the new year.
+Companies constantly strategize and implement the arduous task of submitting budgets, finding ways to cut costs for the upcoming quarter or new year.
 One of the most effective ways to combat increasing health care costs for companies is to move to a Self-Funded insurance plan.
 By paying for claims out-of-pocket instead of paying a premium to an insurance carrier, companies can save around 20% in administration costs and state taxes.
 That's quite a cost savings!

 The typical family in the US looks quite different today than it did 30 years ago.
 School, sports, church, clubs and activities, and longer work hours have changed the way we allocate our time as well as how we eat.
 With families getting busier and busier, how do you make healthy eating a priority?
 It’s actually pretty easy!